Marital Property – Who Owns What After You Get Married

 - was received as a gift or inheritance during the marriage

 Each state handles marital property, separate property and property division a little differently.
 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin all have community property laws.
-These property distribution laws affect how marital property gets distributed, especially in divorce or after the death of a spouse.
+These property distribution laws affect how marital property gets distributed by the court, especially in divorce or after the death of a spouse.

 Marital property assets acquired might include: